 Welcome to the Abakanowicz Research Center

-The Abakanowicz Research Center holds the printed material, archives and manuscripts, prints and photographs, architectural drawings, and assorted ephemera of the Chicago History Museum.
-Explore our Research Collections.
+The Abakanowicz Research Center (ARC) holds the Research Collections of the Chicago History Museum, which comprise printed material, archives and manuscripts, prints and photographs, architectural drawings, and assorted ephemera.

 An in-depth guide to the Chicago History Museum’s Abakanowicz Research Center, including hours, access, policies, subject guides, and other useful resources.

 Search ARCHIE for information on the Museum’s holdings that are served through the ARC.
 Materials described in ARCHIE include manuscripts; books and periodicals; and photographic materials.
 Please note that while this resource is extensive, it is not exhaustive.